Herbert Sullivan

 Herbert Thomas Sullivan (31 August 1868 – 26 November 1928), known as "Bertie", was the nephew, heir and biographer of the British composer Arthur Sullivan.
 He grew up as his uncle's ward and worked briefly as an engineer.
-After his uncle's death, Sullivan became active in charitable work.
-He was co-author of a 1927 biography of Arthur Sullivan, well regarded in its day, but later discredited because of its suppression of the composer's diary entries that mentioned his gambling and sexual activity.
+After his uncle's death, Sullivan became active in charitable work and performed tasks for the British government.
+He was co-author of a 1927 biography of Arthur Sullivan, well received but was later discredited because of its suppression of diary entries that mentioned the composer's gambling and sexual activity.

 Sullivan inherited many of his uncle's papers and original music manuscripts.
 He left most of these to his wife, who died in 1957, and they finally were sold to collectors in 1966.

 Early years

 Sullivan was the fourth child and eldest son of Frederic and Charlotte Sullivan, one of eight siblings.
 (Note: His brothers and sisters were: Amy Sophie (1863–1947), Florence Louise (1865–1891), Edith Mary (1866–1877), Maud "Cissie" Helen (1870–1940), Frederic Richard Sullivan, George Arthur (1874–1919) and William Lacy (1877–1902).)
 When Fred Sullivan died aged 39 in 1877, his younger brother, the composer Arthur Sullivan, made himself responsible for the support of Fred's widow and eight children.
 In 1881 Charlotte married Captain Benjamin Hutchinson, a man 13 years her junior.
 Charlotte emigrated to the US in 1883 with her husband and all her children except Herbert, who remained in England under the care of his uncle.
 (Note: Charlotte died in January 1885, barely a year after the move to California.
 Hutchinson, unable to cope with this loss and his responsibilities, soon returned to England, leaving the six surviving California children (Edith had died) to be raised mostly by their uncle William Lacy, with the financial support of their uncle Arthur.)
 At the age of nine, Sullivan began boarding school in Brighton, England, and later attended Christ's Hospital school.
 He studied in Germany from the autumn of 1884.